Input File Format

 Section Interest

 This section shows how to define the interest rates curve used to compute the Current Net Value of simulated losses.
-If you are in the euro area you can obtain these values from ECB.
+If you skip this section then the amounts will not be updated to their Current Net Value.
+In the euro area, you can obtain these values from ECB .

 Example